Y0r/cookie-consent-cfsw/README.md

-## Service worked for the CloudeFlare to return if user must apply cookie consent.
+## Service workeк for the CloudeFlare to return if a user must apply cookie consent.

 ### Step 1.
-Create new service worked on CloudFlare and deploy this code.
+Create a new service worked on CloudFlare and deploy this code.

 ### Step 2.

-Use following code, replace ENPOINT_URL_OF_THE_SERVICE_WORKER with URL of the endpoint.
+Use the following code, replace ENPOINT_URL_OF_THE_SERVICE_WORKER with the URL of the endpoint.

 ```
 checkRequirements()